Heather and I are now what you would call – empty nesters. In order to have an empty nest, one must first have had a full nest.

 A family is as fluid as the ocean.
 Family can no longer be put into a neat little can alongside all the other cans.
 If you want a big box store definition of the family, please look elsewhere.

-I have family that just met my son around his 16th birthday.
+I have family that met my son for the first time around his 16th birthday.

 Can those people even be considered as “family”?